codacy/chart/docs/index.md

 ## 3. Configuring Codacy

-After successfully installing Codacy on your cluster, you are now ready to perform the post-install configuration steps:
+After successfully installing Codacy on your cluster, you're now ready to perform the post-install configuration steps:

 1. Use a browser to navigate to the Codacy hostname previously configured on the file `values-production.yaml`.